 - Understand the signs and symptoms of anxiety, depression and other mental illnesses

-- Know how to cope with difficult periods in their life and have the skills to recover
+- Know how to cope with difficult periods in their life and have the skills and support to recover

 - Have the confidence, if needed, to ask for help and receive the right professional support